RGB Docs

 The witness transaction must provably contain a single commitment.

 With this requirement, it is not possible to construct an "alternative history" related to client-side data commitment in the same transaction.
 Thus, the message around which the single-use seal is closed is unique.
-To meet the above requirement, regardless of the number of outputs in a transaction, one and only one output is valid for each commitment scheme (Opret and Tapret):
+To meet the above requirement, regardless of the number of outputs in a transaction, one and only one output contains a valid commitment (either Opret or Tapret):

-The only valid outputs that can contain an RGB message commitment are:
+The only valid output that can contain an RGB message commitment is the first DBC-compatible output, i.e. the first that has either: